Investing during a bear market

 Be steady

-Instead of trying to find the bottom and investing all your funds at once, it also helps to view investing during a bear market as an opportunity to build positions over time.
-What you can consider doing is to build your existing stock and/or fund investments gradually over time.
-One of the benefits of doing this is that if you're wrong and the securities you have bought fall, you'll be able to take advantage of the new lower prices to further build on your long-term positions.
+Instead of trying to find the bottom and investing all your funds at once, it helps to view investing during a bear market as an opportunity to build positions over time.
+Doing so allows you to build your existing stock and/or fund investments gradually over time.

 In summary